 Is it too late to buy health insurance?

 No, you can buy health insurance during the open or special enrollment periods to cover medical costs for the coronavirus.
-If your policy includes waiting periods, you’ll need to meet that requirement before it covers expenses.
+You can also apply for a new policy after a qualifying life event, such as if you lose your job or you lose insurance through your spouse’s job.
+But if your policy has a waiting period, you’ll need to meet that requirement before your policy covers health expenses.

 Does life insurance cover the coronavirus?